FragIfty01/Cysic-Prover-via-Clore/README.md

 ## Remarks

 - Getting tasks are random
-- Prover number in dashboard is wrong , it should be only around 2-3K .
+- Active prover number in dashboard is wrong , it should be max 2-3K .
 - If you face any issue , head over to DC : https://discord.gg/R7F2pu86 .
 Use testnet-support channel there.
 You can ping me as well.